 Our 5th and Final Love for Lungs Tennis Tournament

-I began this tournament in May of 2016 in honor of my grandfather and in recognition of The University of Maryland School of Medicine's wonderfl staff and the research they were conducting.
-Our first tournament was incredibly successful, rasing $28,000.
+I began this tournament in May 2016 in honor of my grandfather and in recognition of the University of Maryland School of Medicine's wonderful staff and the research they were conducting.
+Our first tournament was incredibly successful, raising $28,000.
 The following years continued to amaze us.
-In 2017, we raised $30,000; in 2018, we raised $50,000, and last year we raised over $60,000!
-We are beyond thankful to our players, sponsors, donors, friends, and family across the counry for their generosity, support, and assistance thorughout the years.
+In 2017, we raised $30,000; in 2018, we raised $50,000; and in 2019 we raised over $60,000!
+We are beyond thankful to our players, sponsors, donors, friends, and family across the counry for their generosity, support, and assistance throughout the years.

 will be held on April 24 & 25, 2020